kalliannhale/rewildingCities/README.md

 **Manifests** declares what data each city has.
 What does this dataset represent?
 What are its limitations?
 What story can it tell?

-**Recipes** compose analytical workflows from atomic primitives.
+**Experiments** compose analytical workflows from atomic primitives.
 Run them for learning.
 Run them for production.
 The same tools serve both.

 **Profiles** let you subset for context: `dev` for fast iteration, `full` for production, `neighborhood` for local analysis.